alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - Assess those promises continuously, with metrics and budgetary limits.
 - React quickly to keep and repair promises, be on-call, and guard autonomy to avoid new gatekeepers.

-Remarkably, the human aspects of human-computer systems only grow alongside the perceived menace of scale: it turns out that automation doesn’t eliminate humans, after all; rather, it challenges us to reassert human needs across all scales, from the genesis of an individual idea to the massive deployments on behalf of a global user base.
+Remarkably, the human aspects of human-computer systems only grow alongside the perceived menace of scale: it turns out that automation doesn't eliminate humans, after all; rather, it challenges us to reassert human needs across all scales, from the genesis of an individual idea to the massive deployments on behalf of a global user base.

 # Foreword II